S k i l l

 a

-The original equation (1) is "transformed" by first transposing the terms (Lesson 1).
+The original equation (1) is "transformed" by first transposing the terms.
 Statement (1) implies statement (2).

 That statement is then transformed by dividing by a.
 Statement (2) implies statement (3), which is the solution.

-Thus we solve an equation by transforming it -- changing its form -- statement by statement, line by line according to the rules of algebra, until x finally is isolated on the left.
+Thus we solve an equation by transforming it -- changing how it looks -- statement by statement, line by line according to the rules of algebra, until x finally is isolated on the left.
 That is how books on mathematics are written (but unfortunately not books that teach algebra!).
-Each line is its own readable statement that follows from the line above -- with no crossings out
+Each line is its own readable statement that follows from the line above -- with no crossings out.

 In other words, What is a calculation?
 It is a discrete transformation of symbols.
 In arithmetic we transform "19 + 5" into "24".
 In algebra we transform "x + a = b" into "x = ba."